food-boot/food_delivery_web_app_backend_springboot/README.md

 3. Use a terminal inside the project where the Dockerfile is located.
 Execute the following command to build the image.
 Replace `<your tag>` by the tag of your own.
     `docker build --tag <your tag> .`
 5. Run the image as a container.
-    `docker run -d -p8080:8080 <yout tag> `
+    `docker run -d -p 8080:8080 <yout tag> `
 7. Use [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) command to access the container by your own.

 PR's are welcome.
 Please submit any issue that you will face when developing your spring-boot application.